 When you see a URL, such as "http://www.example.com:88/home?item=book", it is comprised of several components.
 We can break this URL into 5 parts:

 http: The scheme.
 It always comes before the colon and two forward slashes and tells the web client how to access the resource.
 In this case it tells the web client to use the Hypertext Transfer Protocol or HTTP to make a request.
 Other popular URL schemes are

 git.
-You may sometimes see this part of the URL referred to as the protocol, and there is a connection between the two things in that the scheme can indicate which protocol (or system of rules) should be used to access the resource; in the context of of a URL however, the correct term for this component is the scheme.
+You may sometimes see this part of the URL referred to as the "protocol".
+There is a connection between the scheme and the protocol, as the scheme can indicate which protocol (or system of rules) should be used to access the resource.
+However, the correct term to use in this context is "scheme".

 www.example.com: The host.
 It tells the client where the resource is hosted or located.

 :88 : The port or port number.
 It is only required if you want to use a port other than the default.

 /home: The path.
 It shows what local resource is being requested.
 This part of the URL is optional.

 ?item=book : The query string, which is made up of query parameters.
 It is used to send data to the server.
 This part of the URL is also optional.